MayFu2025/unit2_project/README.md

 ## Flow Diagrams
 ![](project/images/flowdiagram1.png)

-**Fig.4** shows the flow diagram for the function `read` to retrieve data gathered in the arduino on Pycharm.
+**Fig.4** shows the flow diagram for the function `read` to retrieve data gathered in the arduino on PyCharm.

 ![](project/images/flowdiagram2.png)